NatsuFlatWhite/Raycity/README.md

 Beginner Help manual

-File recovery system (Fileinfo.0m Features that only existed on Korea server) <!-- nwParam --> <!-- Logo Stage Intro Video from Neowiz and EA -->
+File recovery system (Fileinfo.0m Features that only existed on Korea server)

 UsepassPatcher (Available in all versions)